mikeder/music-scraper/README.md

 * Best available audio is then downloaded and converted to mp3 via pydub

-* Required libraries :  httplib2, BeautifulSoup4, pafy, pydub
+* Required libraries :  requests, BeautifulSoup4, pafy, pydub

 ## Installation